 For her typist, there was a feeling of rescue about the energy and enthusiasm that showed up with Eliza.
 She couldn’t help but go along, although not Buddhist and though her interest in meditation had to then consisted of counting breaths at stoplights for stress control, and an interest in hypnotherapy.

-She was also mother to three and a sometimes educator, finding little place of belonging in existing networks, most of which had come to feel like cramming into too small shoes.
-In this light it makes sense that Typist began to follow the lead of Eliza’s fresh-eyed curiosity, and to inhabit the quite dynamic world quickly generating around her.
+At the time, she was finding less and less feeling of belonging in existing networks; most had come to feel like too small shoes.
+It was in this light that it made perfect sense to follow Eliza’s fresh-eyed curiosity, more and more delighting in the quite dynamic world, populated by magical people, seeming to generate all around her.

 It was simple to host meditations, even though Eliza was just learning herself.
 At first it was about keeping to a script, making sure that anyone new received basic guidance.
-Then, it was about the people, who, taking her initiative to be indicative of contemplative experience, would ask questions, which she discovered she had or could find answers for quite easily.
+Then, it was about the people, who, taking her initiative to be indicative of contemplative experience, would ask questions.
+She discovered she had or could find others who had, helpful pointers quite easily.

 More often, she would just watch and listen, since hosting meditation is about holding space, extending time.
 She was gifted layered Zen robes, and formal bow.